sharonrumsey/sprint-2/neutral.md

   2. Do you make an effort to use gender neutral language?

-  After reading information about the SCRUM I wonde why one titled role is called "Scrum Master"?
+  After reading information about the SCRUM I wonder why one titled role is called "Scrum Master"?
 Not very gender neutral language.
 I understand the need to promote gender neutral speech and I agree that we can do more to promote equality so that we aren't implying that only one gender is capable of work positions or roles in daily lives.
 I will do my best to do more to incorporate gender neutral speech.

   3. What do you think when you hear non-gender-neutral language?